HeliumEdu/platform/helium/planner/README.md

 supplies, and grades.

 ## Configuration Variables
-No variables must be defined in the parent project's configuration for this module.
+The following variables must be defined in the parent project's configuration:

+* EMAIL_ADDRESS